martenjj/drawview/README.md

 and released under the GNU GPL.

-DrawView requires the Qt 4 libraries (version 4.1.0 or later), available from www.trolltech.com or included in many Linux distributions.
+DrawView requires the Qt 4 libraries (version 4.1.0 or later), available from www.qt.io or included in many Linux distributions.
 Qt/X11 is free for use and development of open-source applications.
-It may in theory be possible to run DrawView under Windows or MacOS using the appropriate Qt package; however, these may require a separate licence.

 The file is displayed in a desktop window which can be scrolled and zoomed as required.
 The drawing can be exported in PDF or PostScript